Email Usage Statistics 2022

 The Amount of Spam and Its Financial Impact on Businesses

 Anti-spam laws have been in effect for years, and the General Data Protection Regulation was implemented in 2018.

 However, this doesn’t mean that spam is now a thing of the past.

-On the contrary, data suggests that spam email will remain a problem for many years to come.
+On the contrary, email usage statistics suggest that spam email will remain a problem for many years to come.